NyanKiyoshi/pytest-django-queries/README.md

 ## Testing locally
 Simply install `pytest-django-queries` through pip and run your tests using `pytest`.
-A report should have been generated in your current working directory in a JSON file prefixed with `.pytest-queries`.
+A report should have been generated in your current working directory in a file called with `.pytest-queries`.

-Note: to override the save path, set the `PYTEST_QUERIES_SAVE_PATH` environment variable to any given valid path.
+Note: to override the save path, pass the `--django-db-bench PATH` option to pytest.

 ## Visualising Results
 You can generate a table from the tests results by using the `show` command: